momenalabsy/TOP-Calcualutor/README.md

 # The Odin Project-Calcualutor

-a Calcualutor
+a Calculator

-Wroking with both mouse and keyboard
+Working seamlessly with both mouse and keyboard functionalities.

+I intentionally employed varied methods to maximize my practice efforts.